 Buddha bowls are grain bowls overloaded with everything you’d want in a nourishing whole foods, plant-based meal: protein, vegetables, complex carbs, and healthy fats!
 Stuffed to the brim, buddha bowls are named after the Buddha’s round belly, but some prefer calling these health bowls “grain bowls,” “hippie bowls,” or “macro bowls” –whatever you call them, these bowls are bound to make your belly full and happy.

-Grab your favorite fall ingredients and find inspiration in popping colors and contrasting textures that are characteristic of the time of year; pairing golden beets, oyster mushrooms, and red cabbage is like autumn in a bowl.
+Grab your favorite ingredients and find inspiration in popping colors and contrasting textures that are characteristic of the time of year; for instance, pairing golden beets, oyster mushrooms, and red cabbage is like autumn in a bowl.
 Buddha bowls insist on creativity.
 Try a grain you don’t work with often, mix fruit with savory combinations, and experiment with creamy homemade dressings to marry all the flavors together.

 What’s the greatest part about making buddha bowls?
 You can’t really mess them up!
 Keep these 6 food categories and rough measurements in mind to balance your bowl, and you’ll be building buddha bowls for every season.